Daily applications of physics

 How do the principles of physics govern our daily activities?

-How does physics contribute to technological advancements?
+How does physics contribute to technological advances?

-Why is it important to make physics accessible?
+Why is it important to popularize physics?